Path to Paradise: The Untold Story of the World Trade Center Bombing: Production

 Filming occurred New Jersey and Manhattan.

 Controversy

-At the time, the film attracted criticism for how it depicted Arabs and Muslims.
-A 1997 report by The American-Arab Anti-Discrimination Committee states, "[Path to Paradise] left viewers with the distinct impression that Arabs and Muslims in general are violent terrorists who will continue to attack Americans.
+Upon its release, the film attracted criticism for how it depicted Arabs and Muslims.
+A 1997 report by the American-Arab Anti-Discrimination Committee states, "[Path to Paradise] left viewers with the distinct impression that Arabs and Muslims in general are violent terrorists who will continue to attack Americans.
 One of the film's clear messages was that Arab immigrants are a threat to the United States and are likely to support acts of terrorism [...]
 Not once did the film suggest that the overwhelming majority of Arabs and Muslims in the United States condemned the bombing and feared the backlash that it might cause on their communities."

 It was scheduled for a repeat broadcast on HBO the week of the 9/11 attacks.
 HBO pulled it from its schedule following the attacks.